Navigating Data Privacy Governance: A Guide for Data Brokers [Updated 2025]

 3) Automating data deletion workflows

-Another piece that data brokers need to consider is how to efficiently manage data subject request workflows.
+For 2026, arguably the biggest piece that data brokers need to consider is how to efficiently manage data subject request workflows.
 Though data subject requests can include requests for access, correction, and transfer, the key piece for data brokers is requests for deletion.

 California’s DELETE Act mandates that the California Privacy Protection Agency (CPPA) create a one-stop-shop deletion mechanism—one that, once filled out by a consumer, would instruct every data broker in the state of California to delete their personal data.
-This means that every data broker in the state can soon expect a significant influx of consumer deletion requests channeled from the CPPA.

-Fulfilling these requests promptly and efficiently will be key to compliance.
-With powerful features like centralized request management, the ability to integrate with existing Privacy Center intake forms, automated data subject identity authentication, data integration, and options to customize workflows based on location, relationship, and relevant regulations—Transcend DSR Automation can streamline the process end-to-end.
+At Transcend, we have developed a Bulk Ingestion Pipeline to supplement our powerful features like centralized request management, the ability to integrate with existing Privacy Center intake forms, automated data subject identity authentication, data integration, and options to customize workflows based on location, relationship, and relevant regulations, allowing Transcend's DSR Automation to streamline the process end-to-end no matter the scale of requests.

 You can also use tools like Transcend’s Privacy Center for automated DSR intake and authentication, allowing your team to focus on more strategic initiatives.